shinchu-itachi/English-to-Hinglish/README.md

 5. Run each cell of code in the notebook.
 6. Use the translation function to translate English sentences to Hinglish.

+## Dataset

+## Dataset

+The dataset used for this English to Hinglish Translation Model is structured in JSON format.
+It contains a collection of English sentences paired with their corresponding Hinglish translations.
+Each data point in the dataset is represented as a JSON object with two key-value pairs: "eng" for English and "hinglish" for Hinglish.
+(Dataset is created by me not taken from any where)

+Here is an example of the dataset structure:
+{"eng": "Call me back.", "hinglish": "मुझे वापस call करो।"}

 That's it!
 You have now trained a model for English to Hinglish translation.

 Enjoy translating English to Hinglish!